Vulog recently sat down with Erik Zydervelt, co-founding Director and CEO, to discuss Mevo’s journey with launching in the New Zealand market.

 Mevo is on a clear path towards autonomous, subscription, micro-mobility, and integrated offerings, complementing public transport.
 A clear focus on user experience and being members’ first choice whenever they make a mobility purchase decision will drive Mevo to innovate on the service going forward.

-Vulog, the world’s leading tech mobility provider, is proud to power Mevo, New Zealand’s first free-floating carsharing service.
+Vulog, the world’s leading tech mobility provider, is proud to power Mevo, New Zealand’s first free-floating carsharing in New Zealand.
 Erik is the co-founding Director and CEO of Mevo, where his desire to build better cities and harness business to regenerate the environment led to the founding of Mevo.